Lesley & Malcolm Gough are the present ‘owners’ of Chater Valley Farm. This is their story.

 Wisdom derives from way of life, and is as fragile as nature.
 Many Indians shared their animism, their respect for nature and their attitude to the land with other hunter-gatherers.
 But when ways of life change, beliefs change to support them.

 So this brings our story almost up to date.
-Our love of Native American culture and Mother Earth has led us down a path to embrace elements of Shamanism, Meditation, Yoga and a more conscious way of living.
+Our love of First Nation culture and Mother Earth has led us down a path to embrace elements of Shamanism, Meditation, Yoga and a more conscious way of living.
 There seems to be little these days in the way of customs and traditions, which were so revered by our ancestors.
 We are trying to resurrect some of these ancient customs and practices, and interpreting them to make them pertinent for contemporary living.
-These themes come out in the Retreats, Workshops and Courses we now run at Chater Valley.
+These themes come out in the Retreats, Workshops and Courses we now run.
 Why not come and join us.

 We look forward to welcoming you to Chater Valley.